 The Pigou Effect is a theory proposed by the famous anti-Keynesian economist, Arthur Pigou.
-It explains a relationship between consumption, employment, and economic output during the times of deflation and inflation.
-According to Pigou, during deflation, prices are low, which lead to greater real wealth.
-The increased wealth during deflation then stimulates demand, leading to a rise in output and consequently, employment.
-On the other hand, during inflation, prices would rise, wealth would fall, consumption would fall and hence, output and employment would decline, leading to a drop in aggregate demand.
+It explains a relationship between consumption, employment, and economic output during times of deflation and inflation.
+According to Pigou, during deflation, prices are low, which leads to greater real wealth.
+The increased wealth then stimulates demand, leading to a rise in output and, consequently, employment.
+On the other hand, during inflation, prices rise, wealth falls, consumption falls, and hence, output and employment decline, leading to a drop in aggregate demand.

-Also known as the “Real Balance Effect,” the Pigou Effect essentially proposes that any increase or decrease in aggregate demand would be self-correcting.
+Also known as the “Real Balance Effect,” the Pigou Effect essentially proposes that any increase or decrease in aggregate demand will be self-correcting.
 The main argument Pigou emphasizes is the lack of any link between real balances and current consumption in the General Theory of Keynes.
-This ‘real balance effect’ tries to provide a link that makes the economy more self-correcting to changes in aggregate demand that what John Keynes predicted.
+His real balance effect theory tries to provide a link that explains the economy as being more self-correcting to changes in aggregate demand than what John Keynes predicted.

 The Liquidity Trap